 Crisis management is also vital for a company’s overall business strategy.
 Every company goes through some form of crisis, whether self-inflicted or caused by circumstances beyond their control.
 It is how they deal with it that sets them apart from their competition.
 While there have not been too many crises surrounding Apple, the few that have emerged have been significant.

 Secondly, in 2015, the California court system asked Apple to unlock an iPhone belonging to someone who had shot 14 people in San Bernardino County.
 They declined to help the FBI because they knew that they would essentially be showing the FBI how to hack into other consumers’ devices.
-Smartphone consumers as a whole were already getting increasingly concerned about their data privacy.
-Since this was the around the time the NSA and the US government had been exposed for surveillance.
-While many may say they were obstructing justice.
-They chose to publicly defend their customers to fight for more robust encryption and protect their data.
+This was the around the time the NSA and the US government had been exposed for surveillance.
+For this reason, smartphone consumers as a whole were already getting increasingly concerned about their data privacy.
+Many may say Apple was obstructing justice.
+Despite these sentiments, Apple chose to publicly defend their customers to fight for more robust encryption and protect their data.
 Since their brand message is to always think of their consumer, their actions ended up building trust among their customers.

 9) Front your brand

 We all know the visionaries behind Apple – Steve Jobs, and Steve Wozniak.
-If it were not for them and their brilliant minds.
-We would not have the brand we know and love today.
+If it were not for them and their brilliant minds, we would not have the brand we know and love today.
 Another reason the company has been so successful the pure passion Jobs and Wozniak had for the brand.
 Jobs particularly emulated everything that the brand stood for and always spoke about the vision he and Wozniak had for the company.
 Both men were true thought-leaders of their industry in all aspects of the business.
-From product creation to picking the right people to represent their brand’s values.
+This includes everything from product creation to picking the right people to represent their brand’s values.

-For companies to be successful, the founders need to live and breathe the same values.
-They have chosen for the brand.
+For companies to be successful, the founders need to live and breathe the same values that they have chosen for the brand.
 Doing so builds trust among audiences and increases emotional value.

 10) Avoid channel overload